 I paid the additional 25 Quetzales and received my ticket.
 Then I made my way in the direction that the lady told me to go; to the left, then right and down a little bit.
 Still wiped out from the high-altitude walk up the mountain, I found the way to the fog-shrouded pools, and sure enough, no one was there.

-I had the area for as long as my worn body could handle.
+I had the area for as long as my worn body could handle it.
 The farthest pool was the super-hot one, while the others were lukewarm at best.
 I went in and out of the hot one mostly, a few times.
 Heat submersion felt serene in the otherwise cool and foggy area that lacked sun.

 To be out in that nature away from everyone and everything in a hot and secluded, naturally heated pool at a lofty altitude in the Guatemalan highlands felt surreal.
 The journey to get to Fuentes Georginas was worthwhile for the unique experience and the views.